Annapurna Region Trekking

-The Annapurna region in Central Nepal is one of the most geographically and culturally diverse areas for trekking!
+The Annapurna trekking region falls in Central Nepal.
+It is one of the most geographically and culturally diverse areas for trekking.
 The Annapurna Conservation Area Project (ACAP) working along with the Nepal Trust for Nature Conservation has earmarked this region for conservation and sustainable development.
 Stretched over 2600 sq.km., the area boasts of a variety of diverse cultures and people such as the Thakalis, Gurungs, Manangis, Tibetans, Brahmins and Chettris.
 This area hosts sub-tropical lowlands, valleys, bamboo, oak and rhododendron forests, alpine meadows, windswept desert plateaus and the towering Annapurna Mountain ranges.

 Annapurna Himal and the town of Pokhara dominate Annapurna area.
 There are three major trekking routes in this region: Jomsom Trek